-County Log # BARS21CN-015 BARS21CN-015 Project Name Barstow: Desert Manna Food Bank Rehabilitation City of Barstow Target Area Goals Supported Acquire/Construct/Rehabilita Acquire/Construct/Rehabilitate Public Infrastructure Needs Addressed Increase the Capacity of Pub lic Infrastructure to Serve Low-Income and Sp pecial Needs Populations Funding Prior Year: Current Year: FY 2021-22: Total: \$0 \$70,899 \$70,899 Description Construction - Desert Manna Food Bank Rehabilitation, under M & O contract with the City of Barstow, will assist the City in managing the construction to include: septic rehabilitation, parking lot rehabilitation, receiving door replacement, roof repair and walk-in refrigerator.
+County Log # BARS21CN-015 BARS21CN-015 Project Name Barstow: Desert Manna Food Bank Rehabilitation Target Area City of Barstow City of Barstow Goals Supported Acquire/Construct/Rehabi litate Public Infrastructure Needs Addressed Increase the Capacity of P ublic Infrastructure to Serve Low-Income and S pecial Needs Populations Funding Prior Year: \$0 Description Construction - Desert Manna Food Bank Rehabilitation, under M & O contract with the City of Barstow, will assist the City in managing the construction to include: septic rehabilitation, parking lot rehabilitation, receiving door replacement, roof repair and walk-in refrigerator.
 The total project budget is \$70,899. \$66,000 will be used by the City of Barstow to rehabilitate the project. \$4,899 will be used to support Activity Delivery Costs incurred by San Bernardino County.
-Target Date 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 1 public facility Location Description 2410 Armory Road, Barstow, CA Planned Activities Septic rehabilitation, parking lot rehabilitation, receiving door replacement, roof repair and walk-in refrigerator.
-Contingency Funding is subject to change based on final HUD allocation.
+Target Date 6/30/2022 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 1 public facility/This proje moderate- income.
+1 public facility/This project will benefit the 33,960 residents of the City of Barstow, of which 18,170 are low-to moderate- income.
+Location Description 2410 Armory Road, Barstow, CA Planned Activities Septic rehabilitation, park Septic rehabilitation, parking lot rehabilitation, receiving door replacement, roof repair and walk-in refrigerator.
+Contingency Funding is subject to chan ge based on final HUD allocation.

-9 County Log # BARS21PS-001 BARS21PS-001 Project Name Barstow: Desert Sanctuar Barstow: Desert Sanctuary - Domestic Violence Case Management Services City of Barstow Address Public Service Needs of Low-Income and Special Needs Populations Target Area City of Barstow Goals Supported Address Public Service N Needs Addressed Increase the Capacity of I Increase the Capacity of Public Services for Low- Income and Special Needs Populations Funding Prior Year: \$0 Description children of approximately project budget is \$ 14,502 Expanding Public Service - Desert Sanctuary will provide Case Management Services in addition to daycare for children of approximately 40 battered and abused spouses in the City of Barstow and surrounding areas.
+9 County Log # BARS21PS-001 BARS21PS-001 Project Name Barstow: Desert Sanctuary - Domestic Violence Case Management Services Target Area City of Barstow City of Barstow Address Public Service Needs of Low-Income and Special Needs Populations Goals Supported Address Public Service N Needs Addressed Increase the Capacity of F Public Services for Low- Income and Special New eds Populations Funding Prior Year: \$0 Description Expanding Public Service - Desert Sanctuary will provide Case Management Services in addition to daycare for children of approximately 40 battered and abused spouses in the City of Barstow and surrounding areas.
 The total project budget is \$ 14,502. \$13,500 will be used by the City of Barstow to implement the project. \$1,044 will be used to support Activity Delivery Costs incurred by San Bernardino County.
-Target Date 6/30/2022 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 40 people 40 people Location Description 703 E. Main Street, Barst 703 E. Main Street, Barstow CA 92311 Planned Activities Case Management Service Case Management Services in addition to daycare for children.
+Target Date 6/30/2022 6/30/2022 Estimate the number and type of families that will benefit from the proposed activities 40 people 40 people Location Description 703 E. Main Street, Barsto 703 E. Main Street, Barstow CA 92311 Planned Activities Case Management Service Case Management Services in addition to daycare for children.
 Contingency Funding is subject to char nge based on final HUD allocation.